-- Dedicated software development laboratory for 3rd Year students sponsored by UNUM, providing a real-world working environment.
+Dedicated software development laboratory for 3rd Year students sponsored by UNUM, providing a real-world working environment.

-- Active participation by students in national and international competitions.
-IT Carlow students were recently awarded 2nd place in FIWARE ‘Smart Society’ competition in Seville, winning €40,000 in prize money for their ‘My People Care’ project.
+> - Active participation by students in national and international competitions.
+Institute of Technology Carlow students were recently awarded 2nd place in FIWARE ‘Smart Society’ competition in Seville, winning €40,000 in prize money for their ‘My People Care’ project.

-- IT Carlow maintains an international perspective through widespread collaborations with international third level institution computing departments and has active research links with the Netherlands, France, China, Norway, Hungary and the UK.
+> - Institute of Technology Carlow maintains an international perspective through widespread collaborations with international third level institution computing departments and has active research links with the Netherlands, France, China, Norway, Hungary and the UK.

-- Exit Award: Higher Certificate in Computing (NFQ Level 6) after Year 2.
+> - Exit Award: Higher Certificate in Computing (NFQ Level 6) after Year 2.

-What follow-on study opportunities are available?
+> What follow-on study opportunities are available?

-Graduates of this programme will be eligible to proceed to the BSc (Honours) in Software Development at IT Carlow.
+> Graduates will be eligible to proceed to the BSc (Honours) in Software Development at Institute of Technology Carlow.

-What exemptions will I receive?-
+> What exemptions will I receive?-